samuelmwaura/triadhealth/README.md

   3. Javascript.
   3. A Rest Server.

+The project React UI demonstrates the use of events, state, props and independent components to come up with a modular UI in React Js.
+It further incorporates a unique react feature i.e client side routing that provides for routing handled at the front end.
+The project further demontsrates the use of nested routing to create child routes within a main route in order to achieve a quite definite structure of routes.

+The project uses several hooks in the react-router-dom to demonstate dynamic routing and appending dynamic data in URLs and later accessing it using the useParams hook.

 ## Accessing the hosted project.

 This project is hosted in a model of halves.
 The frontend that is built using React.js is hosted on `Netlify` while the support `Json server` is hosted on `Heroku`.